Program Mission

 Students will be able to:

-1. Create innovative responses to the needs and interests of diverse and global communities.
+1. Create innovative and ethical responses to meet the needs and interests of local, diverse, and global communities.

-2. Demonstrate leadership attributes for a variety of information environments.
+2. Demonstrate leadership and management attributes for a variety of library and information environments.

-3. Interpret and apply basic and applied research to improve their professional practice.
+3. Discover, interpret and apply foundational and applied research to improve professional practice, contribute knowledge, and serve communities.

-4. Access, synthesize, and evaluate information to assist information seekers.
+4. Access, evaluate, and synthesize information from a variety of perspectives and sources to assist information users.

-5. Integrate evolving technologies and theories that underpin their design, application, and use with library and information services.
+5. Evaluate and integrate evolving technologies as well as their design, application, and use within library and information services.

-6. Analyze current and historical trends to forecast future directions of the library and information field.
+6. Analyze trends to anticipate and respond to future directions of the library and information science field.

 7. Create a plan for continuous professional development and lifelong learning.